Sure Dividend

 Only the best companies can increase dividends through multiple recessions.

-The Dividend Kings are a group of stocks that have raised dividends for at least 50 years.
+The Dividend Kings are a group of stocks that have increased their dividends for at least 50 consecutive years.
 Accomplishing this task is no small feat.
-The fact that there are just 45 companies that meet the requirement to become a Dividend King is evidence of this.
+The fact that only 55 companies meet the requirement to become a Dividend King is evidence of this.

 You can also download an Excel spreadsheet with the full list of Dividend Kings (plus important metrics such as price-to-earnings ratios and dividend yields) by clicking on the link below:

-Johnson & Johnson (JNJ) has increased its dividend for 60 consecutive years, one of the longest growth streaks found anywhere in the stock market.
+Johnson & Johnson (JNJ) has increased its dividend for 63 consecutive years, one of the longest dividend growth streaks in the stock market.

-This healthcare giant is one of most popular dividend growth stocks because of its excellent recession-resistant business model, and dividend track record.
+This healthcare giant is one of the most popular dividend growth stocks due to its excellent recession-resistant business model and strong dividend track record.

 Johnson & Johnson stock remains an excellent holding for long-term dividend growth.